Loading...

 EPZs play a massive role in determining a region's manufacturing output.
 Counties with EPZs in their localities had higher manufacturing output than those without, impacting their overall GCP.

-Mombasa County had the highest number of Export Processing Zones, with 27, followed by 16 in Kilifi and seven in Nairobi.
-In addition, Kwale had eight EPZs, Machakos had seven, Kiambu had six, and Nakuru had four.[1]
+Mombasa County had the highest number of Export Processing Zones, with 28, followed by 17 in Kilifi and 9 in Kwale.
+In addition, Nairobi, Machakos, and Kiambu each had 7, whereas Nakuru and Murang'a each had 4 EPZs.

-As the table below shows, counties with more export processing zones contribute more to the national manufacturing output.[2]
+As the table below shows, counties with a higher number of export processing zones also have a higher contribution to the national manufacturing output.[2]

 County